 For over a decade, OCRRA has provided a collection program for Onondaga County residents to properly dispose of their household batteries.
 These items are diverted from the WTE Facility, as certain types of batteries contain toxic material that should not be combusted.
+Over 600 tons have been diverted since 2003.
 OCRRA partners with local Wegmans and other grocery stores throughout the County to provide convenient drop-off locations for batteries.
 In addition, OCRRA provides special bags for residents to fill with old batteries and place at the curb during the month of July.
 Haulers then pick these bags up and deliver them, separate from the trash, to OCRRA for proper disposal.